connectivecpp/wait-queue/README.md

 Specific version (or branch) specs for the dependencies are in the [test/CMakeLists.txt](test/CMakeLists.txt) file, look for the `CPMAddPackage` command.

+## Example Dependencies

+The example applications use the Connective C++ `shared_buffer` reference counted buffer class.
+Specific version (or branch) specs for the dependency are in the [example/CMakeLists.txt](example/CMakeLists.txt) file, look for the `CPMAddPackage` command.

 ## Build and Run Unit Tests

 To build and run the unit test program: